pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any data to these websites.

+### Disclosures Requested by You

+You may exercise your rights to request the personal data we hold on you under data protection law, and we are required to respond as quickly as possible within one calendar month, starting from the day we receive your request.

 ### Disclosures Required by Law